underscoreio/essential-scala/src/pages/intro/object-literals.md

 defined module test
 ~~~

-Like variable declarations, object declarations are not *expressions* because they don't return a value -- they simply bind a name (`test`) to a value (an empty object).
+Like variable declarations, object declarations are not expressions -- they simply bind a name (`test`) to a value (an empty object).
 Notice that Scala tells us it has defined a **module**.
 We'll see what this means later.

 Once we have defined `test` we can use it in simple expressions, the simplest of which is just the value itself: